 - 1. Peer references from practitioners who can provide adequate information about the Applicant's current professional competence and character. - a.
-An Applicant for initial appointment must provide at least three (3) peer references; an Applicant for reappointment must provide at least one (1) peer reference (except for active staff members who meet the minimum patient encounters). - b.
-At least one peer reference must be in the same specialty area as the Applicant, and at least one peer reference should preferably be from the Applicant's Department Chair, program director or someone in a supervisory role or supervisory capacity to the applicant. - c.
-Peer references cannot be from anyone who is personally related to the Applicant.
+An Applicant for initial appointment must provide at least three (3) peer references; an Applicant for reappointment must provide at least one (1) peer reference. - b.
+At least one peer reference must be in the same specialty area as the Applicant, and at least one peer reference should be from the Applicant's Department Chair or program director. - c.
+Peer references cannot be from anyone who is: - Personally related to the Applicant; or - Professionally associated with the Applicant (or is about to be professionally associated with the Applicant).